Icarus Transfigured by m. l. teague (page 70)

 Aiden opened his eyes in an afterthought—believing himself long dead.
 He adapted to his predicament by sprints and sputters of detail.
 Noises from the tumbling crash were still somewhere back on the dark highway chiming in the trees.
 A flashing twelve indicated that the car’s clock survived the impact, whereas the rearview mirror lay in some orientation to his head.
 It was either up or down, yet angled in a way to capture a piece of the road outside the busted window.

 Squeaking gradually emerged over the din of crickets.
 One of his car’s wheels was spinning: This placed the crash not far behind him in time.
 A plopping sound (perhaps brake fluid dripping into the same wheel well) tapped the axle.
-It circled dizzyingly inside his cochlea, leaving him to float in and out of its rolling echo until it took the form of a woman’s urgent plea: “It’s not enough I tell you I love you, but I want to show you!”
+It circled dizzyingly inside his cochlea, leaving him to float in and out of its rolling echo until it took the form of a woman’s urgent plea.

 The interior of the car darkened from a shadow at the window.
-The unnatural voice connected to it did not come from the radio but the misplaced cell phone: “You must let me show you how much I love you!”
+The unnatural voice connected to it did not come from the radio but the misplaced phone—

-Aiden was certain the blurry image was in the dislodged mirror and not in his head.
+Aiden was certain the blurry image was in the dislodged mirror and not his head.
 White smoke billowed from the engine block to cloak her in the plume of a tattered dress.

 The woman exclaimed, “You must let me show you!”